DataDog/datadog-ci/src/commands/deployment/README.md

 - `--service` the name of the service being deployed.
 For example, `payment-service`.
 - `--is-rollback` specifies that the deployment is a rollback.
 - `--tags` is an array of key value pairs in the format `key:value`.
 These tags are added to the deployment event shown in Datadog.
-- `--no-fail` (default: `false`) will prevent the deployment command from failing if there are issues submitting the data.
+- `--no-fail` (default: `false`) prevents the deployment command from failing if there are issues submitting the data.

 ### `correlate`
-**Note**: If you are using `datadog-ci deployment mark` then you do not need to use this command and the correlation will happen automatically.
+**Note**: If you are using `datadog-ci deployment mark`, then you do not need to use this command, as the correlation is made automatically.

-The `correlate` command "connects" a GitOps deployment with the CI pipeline of the application repositoryL you'll be able to check what pipeline triggered a deployment and what deployments were triggered by a pipeline.
+The `correlate` command connects a GitOps deployment with the CI pipeline of the application repository.
+Once they are connected, you can check which pipeline triggered a deployment, and which deployments were triggered by a pipeline.

-**Important**: This command does not work for every setup, check the section [when to call the command][#When-to-call-the-command] for more details.
+**Important**: This command does not work for every setup.
+Refer to [when to call the command](#When-to-call-the-command) for more details.

 #### When to call the command

-For the command to work properly, you need to be making changes to the configuration repository (where the kubernetes manifests are) from the CI using git.
-More specifically the  command needs to be called **after committing the changes and before pushing them**:
+In order for the command to work properly, you first need to commit changes to the configuration repository (where the Kubernetes manifests are) from the CI before calling the command:

-1. Make the changes to the configuration (for example: updating a image tag)
+1. Make the changes to the configuration (for example, updating a image tag).
-2. `git commit -m "updating my kubernetes configuration"`
+2. Run `git commit -m "updating my kubernetes configuration"`.
-3. `datadog-ci deployment correlate --provider <cd_provider>` (you can check below the command syntax)
+3. Run `datadog-ci deployment correlate --provider <cd_provider>` (you can refer to the command syntax below).
-4. `git push`
+4. Run `git push`.

-If you are using [argo cd image updater][3] this command will not work since it relies on making the changes using `git commit`.
+If you are using [argo cd image updater][3], this command does not work since it relies on making the changes using `git commit`.

 Again, these steps need to happen in your CI since the end goal of this command is to correlate the pipeline doing the configuration changes with the associated deployments.